MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/work-data-azure-solution.md

  In addition, you can write a custom plug-in that includes the required lines of code to post to the service bus.
 The plug-in is registered in a similar way, except that it must be registered in the sandbox and run under partial trust.
 For more information on writing a custom plug-in that can post to the Azure Service Bus, see [Write a Custom Azure-aware Plug-in](write-custom-azure-aware-plugin.md).

  You can also write a custom workflow activity that can post the execution context to the service bus and include this activity in your workflows.
-Sample code for a custom Azure-aware workflow activity is provided in the topic [Sample: Azure Aware Custom Workflow Activity](sample-azure-aware-custom-workflow-activity.md). <!-- Todo: This topic is not found https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/sample-azure-aware-custom-workflow-activity -->
+Sample code for a custom Azure-aware workflow activity is provided in the topic [Sample: Azure Aware Custom Workflow Activity](/dynamics365/customer-engagement/developer/sample-azure-aware-custom-workflow-activity)

 ### See also
  [Walkthrough: Register a Plug-in using the Plug-in Registration Tool](walkthrough-register-plugin-using-plugin-registration-tool.md)